HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 $$f(x_i,y_j)=\frac{f(x_{i+1},y) + f(x_{i-1},y) + f(x,y_{i+1}) + f(x,y_{i-1})}{4}$$.
 (3)
 ```

 The Eq.
 (3) can be solved iteratively by defining some initial conditions that reflect the geometry of the problem at-hand.
 The iteration process can be done  either using ...or Jacobi algorithm.
 In this tutorial, we apt for the Jacobi algorithm due to its simplicity.
-The laplace equation is solved in a 2D-grid having 8192 points in both `x` and `y` directions.
-The compute code is written in *Fortran 90* and a *C*-based code can be found [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).
-The serial code can be written as
+The laplace equation is solved in a 2D-grid, and the corresponding compute code, which is written in *Fortran 90*, is given below in a serial form.
+Note that a *C*-based code can be found [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).

 ```bash
        do while (max_err.gt.error.and.iter.le.max_iter)